donaldboulton/minimal-mistakes/_posts/2018-02-22-post-Letter-Avatar.md

 comments: true
 share: false
 web-intents: true
-tweet_id: 1020425648366596096
+tweet_id: 1021888928280924161
 social-share: twitter --twitter-hashtags facebook
 related: true
 anchor: true
 excerpt: "Many of us got really tired of the Gravatar Service being down or slow and having multiple server calls to download the Gravatar.
-Alot of people do not even know about gravatar and you get a generic image for the User Avatar."
+A lot of people do not even know about gravatar and you get a generic image for the User Avatar."

 image:
   cover: true
   path: &image /assets/images/pages/letter-avatar-header.png